accolt/Pet-Projects-in-Data-Analysis/README.md

 This folder contains different projects on various Data Analysis tasks that were performed during one of the Yandex Practicum course.

 ## Technologies:
-Python, PostgreSQL, pandas, matplotlib, seaborn, numpy, scipy, Tableau, hypothesis formulation and testing, automatization in dashboards creation.
+Python, PostgreSQL, pandas, matplotlib, seaborn, numpy, Tableau, hypothesis formulation and testing, automatization in dashboards creation.